Broward Schools Ask State To Release Federal Stimulus Funds Designated For School Districts

 The district says it implemented a mask mandate in an attempt to protect other teachers, staff, and students from contracting the virus.
 But as they move forward with requiring masks, officials say the state is not releasing about $630 million in funding from the CARES Act signed by the Trump administration.

 “About 125 million approximately at your moms for charter schools within the Broward County School Board district our allocation specifically for the American rescue plan $509.9 million these are funds that have not been available to any district within the state of Florida,” said Cartwright.
 Who adds that money would be used to purchase smaller vehicles to help with the bus driver shortage.
-As well as contact tracing assistance to free up school administrators and nurses who are doing that job instead of performing their normal duties.READ MORE: Taste Of The Town: Impeccable French Cuisine At Le Zoo In Bal Harbour
+As well as contact tracing assistance to free up school administrators and nurses who are doing that job instead of performing their normal duties.READ MORE: Coast Guard Intercepted Sailboat With 80 Haitian Migrants Off South Florida Coast

 She also say that money would help with touring resources for students who fell behind because COVID and hiring additional staff.